rust-embedded/discovery-mb2/mdbook/src/14-interrupts/sharing-data-with-globals.md

 }
 ```

-If we run this code, we get:
+If you run this code, you will see:

 ```text
 hello